 Targeted link outreach

 Once you publish a blog post, consider doing some targeted link outreach.
 SEO Experts such as Alchemythree can help your business with quality targeted link building.
 With targeted link outreach, you want to identify a few keywords and key phrases in your article and search Google for them.
-Click on some of the top links in Search and contact the content owners.
+Click on some of the top links in the search and contact the content owners.
 You should compliment the content, but you should also suggest topics to add and let them know if anything is wrong or outdated.
 The note should share your content with them and ask for or encourage a backlink.

 Search for resource pages.